BrokenFlows/Lak/README.md

 ![Photo showing wires connecting switches in each column together by the remaining pins on the switches](./images/lak_matrix_rows_cols.jpeg)

-This completes the columns, and therefore the entire, switch matrix.
+This completes the columns of the matrix, and therefore the entire switch matrix.